28/NoteworthyII/README.md

 	- Insert Info -> Date: Inserts current date.
 	- Insert Info -> Date and time: Inserts current date and time.
 	- Insert Chat Log: Inserts a specified number of entries from the chat log (from all major player initiated channels).
-	- Text Colour: Set selected text to one of preset colours.
+	- Text Colour: Set selected text to one of preset colors.
-	- Clear Formatting: Remove colours and hyperlinks.
+	- Clear Formatting: Remove colors and hyperlinks.
 If no selection will apply to whole page.
 	- Close Menu: Close the pop-up menu.
   - The Save button saves all notes and settings, and then closes the window.
   - The Cancel button closes the window, losing all changes since opening it